AaltoSciComp/scicomp-docs/training/scip/data-analysis.rst

 ===============================================
-Oct 2020 / Practical R  data analysis
+Oct 2020 / Data analysis with R and Python
 ===============================================

-Part of `Scientific Computing in Practice <https://scicomp.aalto.fi/training/scip/index.html>`__ lecture series at Aalto University.
+Part of the `Scientific Computing in Practice <https://scicomp.aalto.fi/training/scip/index.html>`__ lecture series at Aalto University.

-**Audience:** Researchers who are or will soon be using R and Python for data analysis, who know a bit about these languages but haven’t studied best practices for data analysis in them.
-We do not assume familiarity with R (but some sort of knowledge of programming), but do assume a small amount of Python.
+**Audience:** Researchers who are using or will soon be using R and Python for data analysis, who know how to program with these languages, but do not necessarily know what are the best practices for data analysis.
+The course material is available in both R and Python, but this is not a course on the basics of scientific programming.
+If you wish to prep up your scientific programming skills, we recommend taking our :doc:`../scip/python-for-sc`-course.

 **About the course:** We provide a practical introduction and advice for data analysis in R and Python.
-The primary lessons will be in libraries and visualization in these languages (the data frame in R and pandas in Python) and optimizing data storage and access.
-Side lessons will include data storage formats, Jupyter notebooks, Triton and HPC for data processing, optimization of time and memory usage, profiling, workflow automation, and overall good practices.
-The course is suited both for beginners and those already using these tools but feel they should be better.
-Material will be divided approx. into two equal parts, 3 sessions of R and 3 sessions of Python.
-The two haves will cover similar information and concepts, so you may choose to only come to one part (see below).
-With lots of demos and hands-on exercises to try on your own.
+We will learn how you should organize your data for efficient data analysis, how to analyze the data, how to split your data/models based on your intended data analysis task, and how to visualize the results you obtain from this data analysis.
+The course is suited for people who are starting on doing data analysis and would like to start on a good workflow.
+The course material can be done with either R or Python.

+Course consists of four three hour sessions that will be done online via zoom.
+In these sessions we'll learn of core concepts of data analysis.
+We will do some exercises during the sessions, but most of the exercises will be available throught a GitHub repository (released a bit later) and are meant to be done between the sessions.
+We will go through the solutions at the start of each session.

-**Lecturer:** Simo Tuomisto, Science IT / Department of Computer Science, Richard Darst, Ph.
-D., Science IT / Department of Computer Science
+**Lecturer:** Simo Tuomisto, M. Sc., Science IT / Department of Computer Science

 **Time, date:**